 We use the Object Composition Petri Nets (OCPNs) [8] for modeling the synchronization constraints among the MDOs in a hypermedia document.
-Petri nets are composed by Places (representing MDOs) and Transitions.
+OCPN simplifies the Petri nets by restricting the number of outgoing edges from each Transition to two and it enhances them by introducing duration and address (locating the MDO) for each Place.
+This enhancement makes OCPN suitable for modeling synchronization constrains among MDOs of hypermedia documents.
 We can transverse a Transition (called as firing) if all Places pointing to this Transition have a token and are in an unlocked state.
 When the Transition fires, the Places that the Transition is pointing to will become active (a token is added to these Places) and locked.
 Places will become unlocked when their durations have expired.
 All OCPN models can be mapped to a corresponding HyTime model [2].
-In Figure 3, the following synchronization constraint is represented in OCPN1: MDO B has to be shown at the start of browsing the hypermedia document, and after 40 units of time MDO A must be shown in sync with it.
+In Figure 3, the following synchronization constraint is represented in OCPN1: MDO A has to be shown exactly 40 units of time after the start of browsing the hypermedia document, and in parallel after 55 units of time MDO B must be shown.
 The OCPN specifications of hypermedia documents D_1 to D_4 are shown in Figure 3.